-I will love to see a young man becomes the president in 2019 - Babangida — Nigeria Today
+I will love to see a young man becomes president in 2019 - Babangida — Nigeria Today

-I will love to see a young man becomes the president in 2019 – Babangida
+I will love to see a young man becomes president in 2019 – Babangida

 Former Military President, General Ibrahim Badamasi Babangida (Rtd) says he will love to see a young man emerged as the next president of Nigeria.